dunanshan/openglbook.com/_includes/chapter-1-content.md

 After clearing the buffers, we're free to draw whatever we like onto the screen.
 However, in this example we don't actually draw anything but an empty screen.
-This will change in subsequent chapters where we will actually start drawing objects, and all of this drawing will happen after the `glClearColor` line in `RenderFunction`.
+This will change in subsequent chapters where we will actually start drawing objects, and all of this drawing will happen after the `glClear` line in `RenderFunction`.

 <div class="FYI">